-There is an alternative way to embed HTML5 project directly into your web page without using the iframe.
-This direct method requires you to open the HTML file in a text editor, then copy the following parts of its content: the player script and the content inside the body tag.
+There is an alternative way to embed an HTML5 project directly into your web page without using the iframe.
+This direct method requires you to open the HTML file in a text editor, and then copy the following parts of its content: the player script and the content inside the body tag.

 After that, paste the copied part to your page and make some changes as follows:

 The line of code above is the player script that you need to change.

 Update the path of the slplayer.js file by replacing this: “new/path/to/slplayer.js”.
 This path can be absolute, or relative to your page.

 For example, this is the proper source: